 - Maintain joint research with partners examining seismicity induced by hydraulic fracturing in northeastern BC to provide new science to better understand induced seismicity, mitigate risks and further improve regulation and industry practices.

-Specifically, this project is:
+Specifically, this project aimed to:

 Benefits of this research include:

-- new public peer-reviewed research to inform future natural gas development and regulation;
+- New public peer-reviewed research to inform future natural gas development and regulation;

-- increased number of induced seismicity subject matter experts; and
+- Increased number of induced seismicity subject matter experts; and

 - Legacy methodology, models, and databases for other researchers.

 The project focussed on the Montney Play, a gas-prone area in the Western Canadian Sedimentary Basin in BC’s Northeast Region that contains some of North America’s most significant natural gas deposits.